phrohdoh/tsqlust/README.md

 ## LICENSE

-AGPLv3 by default with an MIT license available for purchase.
+GPLv3 by default with a liberal license available for purchase.

 Contact me at `purchase@phrohdoh.com` for purchase information.